wilsonmar/wilsonmar.github.io/_posts/2016-08-30-easytravel.md

    <strong>CAUTION: Each version of EasyTravel was tested with specific versions of Dynatrace and its AppMon.</strong>

-   2.0.0.3373

-1. Click on "easyTravel 2 source code" to download file <strong>dynatrace-easytravel-src.zip</strong> to your downloads folder.

-   * 864 MB
-   <br /><br />

    https://github.com/dynatrace-ace

+1. Click on <strong>easyTravel 2 source code</strong> to download file <tt>dynatrace-easytravel-src.zip</tt> to your downloads folder.

+   * 2.0.0.3373 source = zip 864 MB -> 1.51 GB expanded

+   * dynatrace-easytravel-windows-x86_64-latest
+   * dynatrace-easytravel-linux-x86_64

 1. In the browser or Finder, double-click on `dynatrace-easytravel-src.zip` to expand into folder: